swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. image:: KidneyBL6.png

-a) **Early allograft dysfunction (DGF)**:
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding DGF) and see Primary-non function (below) for further information.
+a) **Early allograft dysfunction (DGF)**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding DGF) and see Primary-non function (below) for further information.

-b) **Post-transplant dialysis**:
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding dialysis after transplantation).
+b) **Post-transplant dialysis**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding dialysis after transplantation).
 When selecting ‘Yes’ please fill in the start and the stop date of the post-transplant dialysis accordingly.

 .. image:: KidneyBL7.png

-c) Less than 500 ml urine output within the first 24 hours after transplantation?
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding the urin output quantity in the first 24 hours after transplantation).
+c) **Less than 500 ml urine output within the first 24 hours after transplantation?**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding the urin output quantity in the first 24 hours after transplantation).

 Minimal Data in Kidney Baseline
 -------------------------------------